qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/field_calculator.rst

 #.
 Complete the expression by typing ''/ 1000'' in the Field calculator expression box and click **[Ok]**.
 #.
 You can now find a new column ``length`` in the attribute table.

-The available functions are listed in vector_expression_ chapter.
+The available functions are listed in :ref:`vector_expressions` chapter.